Christian Unity Is Not What You Think It Is

 “And I am no longer in the world, but they are in the world, and I am coming to you.
 Holy Father, keep them in your name, which you have given me, that they may be one, even as we are one.”

-“For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
-For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.” (emphasis mine)
+“For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
+For in one Spirit we were all baptized into one body—Jews or Greeks, slaves or free—and all were made to drink of one Spirit.” (emphasis mine)

 1 Corinthians 12:12-13